eirenmc/SSP-Proj-v002/README.md

 	- It stores all the information in a Mongo DB
 	- It has secure login and also without correct login credential you can't access any editing page related to the portfolio builder
 	- User login is custom, a user must create an account if they want to edit the portfolio

+Note: When using assignment, in order to login, you must create an account first, the username and password caergories are in fact your login details, without them you will not be able to access pages such as: admin, project entry and project list